Doreen Warriner

-Doreen Agnes Rosemary Julia Warriner OBE (16 March 1904 – 17 December 1972) was a development economist born in Long Compton, Warwickshire, England (now in Stratford-on-Avon district).
+Doreen Agnes Rosemary Julia Warriner OBE (16 March 1904 – 17 December 1972) was an English development economist and humanitarian.
 In October 1938, she journeyed to Czechoslovakia to assist anti-Nazi refugees fleeing the Sudetenland, recently occupied by Germany.
 She became the head of the British Committee for Refugees from Czechoslovakia in Prague which helped 15,000 German, Czech, and Jewish refugees escape Czechoslovakia while the country was being occupied and annexed by Nazi Germany in 1938 and 1939.
 Told that she would be arrested by the Germans Warriner departed Czechoslovakia on 23 April 1939.
-Britain awarded her an OBE (Officer of the Most Excellent Order of the British Empire) in 1942.
+She was awarded an OBE (Officer of the Most Excellent Order of the British Empire) in 1941.
+After the War, she was an academic at the School of Slavonic and East European Studies.

+She was a posthumous recipient of the British Hero of the Holocaust award.

 Early life

-Warriner's parents were Henry Arthur Warriner (1859–1927), a land agent for Weston Park, Long Compton, and his wife Henrietta Beatrice (1876–1953), daughter of Thomas McNulty, a Church of England clergyman of a slum parish in the Staffordshire Black Country, who had left Ireland.
+Warriner was born in Long Compton, Warwickshire, England.
+Her parents were Henry Arthur Warriner (1859–1927), a land agent for Weston Park, Long Compton, and his wife Henrietta Beatrice (1876–1953), daughter of Thomas McNulty, a Church of England clergyman of a slum parish in the Staffordshire Black Country, who had left Ireland.

 Warriner was educated at Malvern Girls' College, then at St Hugh's College, Oxford, where she obtained a first in PPE.
 After a period of postgraduate study at London School of Economics, she went on to receive a doctorate from Somerville College, Oxford in 1931, as a Mary Somerville Research Fellow since 1928.
 Warriner was described as a "staunch feminist and internationalist with an interest in communism."
 She was investigated by the British security agency, MI5, between 1938 and 1952 for her suspected communist contacts, but apparently no adverse information was recorded.
 Most of her published work was about small-scale peasant farming and land reform.